🎯 Quick Answer: Chinese Lucky & Unlucky Numbers

 - Ultimate Yang Number – Represents nobility, authority, and supremacy

-- Forbidden City Design – Said to have 9,999 rooms, reflecting emperor’s desire for eternal rule
+- Forbidden City Design – Said to have 9,999 rooms, reflecting the emperor’s desire for eternal rule

 - Palace Architecture – Nine-tiered structures symbolizing connection to heaven